Fibre bundle framework for unitary quantum fault tolerance: Abstract

 \section{Abstract}

 We introduce a differential geometric framework for describing families of quantum error-correcting codes and for understanding quantum fault tolerance.
-This work unifies the notion of topological fault tolerance with fault tolerance in other kinds of quantum error-correcting codes.
-In particular, we use fibre bundles with a natural flat projective connection to study the transformation of codewords under unitary fault-tolerant evolutions.
-We show that the fault-tolerant logical operations are given by the monodromy group for either of two bundles, both of which have flat projective connections.
-As concrete realizations of the general framework, we construct the bundles explicitly for two examples of fault-tolerant families of operations, the qudit transversal gates and the string operators in the toric code.
+In this paper we show that topological fault tolerance can be discussed in the same language used for fault tolerance in other kinds of quantum error-correcting codes.
+In particular, we use fibre bundles with a flat projective connection to study the transformation of codewords under unitary fault-tolerant evolutions.
+We explore in detail two examples of fault-tolerant families of operations, the qudit transversal gates and string operators in the toric code and other two-dimensional anyonic models.
+For these examples, we show that the fault-tolerant logical operations are given by the monodromy group for either of two bundles, both of which have flat projective connections.
+We also outline a program which aims to ultimately unify all fault-tolerant protocols into a single framework generalizing that used in the examples.